 Identifying Back-Yard-Breeders, Tip # 15: The selection of a sire is based on convenience.

 When planning a litter, responsible breeders go to great lengths to select a sire (father) that compliments their dam (mother).
 They make their selection based on extensive research into the lines of the potential stud dog and how well it is suited to their particular dam.
 They possess an understanding of genetics and understand how that particular pairing will produce dogs with certain desirable traits and reduce or eliminate the risk of undesirable ones.
 Their goal is to produce Newfs who are as close to the breed standard as possible, who are healthy, have correct type, correct temperament and who are free of genetic defects.
 They want to improve the quality of their lines and often go to great effort and expense to select the right sire to achieve their goal.
 While there are some reputable kennels who may have a stud dog on site, most breeders go to other reputable kennels for stud services.
 They may pay thousands of dollars to have frozen semen from a stud dog shipped across the country to them because they believe that pairing will produce exceptional dogs.

 The typical BYB of unregistered Newfs either breeds their family pets together (their female is bred to their own male) or they may use a friend's male dog who lives nearby as the sire.
 They may be producing so-called "purebred" Newfs or intentionally breeding mixes.

 The BYBs who are looking to produce purebred pups they can register will turn to other BYBs in their area who also have registered Newfs, and arrange to use their male as the stud.
-In exchange they often will give a female from the litter in exchange for this service.
-That female will likely end up be used for breeding, and the cycle continues.
+In exchange, they often will give a female from the litter in exchange for this service.
+That female will likely end up being used for breeding, and the cycle continues.